georgeganley/Disaster_Tweets/README.md

 - `text`: The text content of the tweet.
 - `target`: The label (1 for real disaster, 0 for not).

-## Key Steps

-### Data Loading and Exploration

-- Load the dataset using `pandas`.
-- Display basic information about the dataset such as shape, memory usage, and sample entries.
-- Explore the text length statistics for both training and testing datasets.

 ### Data Preprocessing